sipostudent/sipostudent/README.md

 <img align = "center" src = "img/Sandybrown-Abstract-Technology-LinkedIn Banner.png">

-**A Full-Stack Software Engineer**
+**Software Engineer**

 I am knowledgeable in various stages of the software development life cycle (SDLC), with a strong commitment to the Python ecosystem.
 A student pursuing an MSc in Computer Science with a focus on Software Engineering.

 Key knowledge areas include but are not limited to:

-- Database Systems, Database Design, SQL and Non-SQL, Database Integrity and Security.
+❇️ Cloud Computing and Virtualization — Virtualisation and cloud computing, which includes the networking principles, algorithms, and tech for the architecture of the internet.
-- Development, design, and implementation of mobile applications with Java for Android (learning in progress)
+❇️ Database Management Systems — Database systems in info management, and the design and implementation of relational/non-relational database management systems.
-- Web Development with Python Frameworks Django and Flask, utilisation of APIs, JavaScript
+❇️ Full-Stack Software Development — Adept in web development using JavaScript and Python frameworks Django, Flask.
+I can design, construct, and deploy websites and APIs.
-- Networking principles, algorithms, and internet architecture technologies are all part of virtual and cloud computing.
+❇️ Mobile Application Development — Design and implementation of mobile apps with Java for Android, including hardware, software considerations, and development.

 **Additional Information**